Krunklehorn/io-scene-gzrs2/README.md

 - "shoes.tga" -> just omit the label entirely
 - "Documents\My Custom Gunz Content\fireball.bmp.dds" -> rearrange your folders, include a data subdirectory

+## Navmesh Export (.nav)

+* Automatically triangulates quads and ngons
+  * For best results, user should do so manually
+* Selected mesh must be non-manifold

 ## Lightmap Export (.lm)

 * overwrite only